timops/software_install/README.md

 ## Requirements

+#### Option 1:

-You should already have a RHEL/CentOS 6.x target.
+You should already have a RHEL/CentOS 6.x target chef-client preinstalled.

+#### Option 2:

 The provided Vagrantfile will retrieve a basebox for you that includes 10.14 chef-client.
 Note, this assumes:

   1. You have internet access.